 - Harley-Davidson Flathead.

 Named for its flat-topped, vented cylinder heads, the side valve-equipped 45 cubic inch flathead engine debuted in 1929, and the 74 cubic inch V model Big Twin came out in 1930.
-The Big Twin model was built in part to compete with the 74 cubic inch Indian Chief.
+In Harley Davidson Flathead history, the Big Twin model was built in part to compete with the 74 cubic inch Indian Chief.
 In 1937, the U series of Harley-Davidson flathead Big Twin engines made their debut, replacing the V series.
 The U and UL models featured 74 cubic inch powerplants, and the UH and the ULH models were outfitted with 80 cubic inch engines.
 The 80 cubic inch models were produced until 1941, and the 74 cubic inch U and UL models were in production until 1948.
 The three-wheeled Harley-Davidson Servi-Cars made from the early 1930s through 1975, were powered by flathead engines during their entire run of production.

 - Jeff Leighton's 1942 Harley-Davidson Flathead.